 We've enlisted the help of leading interior designers and style experts to share their advice to avoid the key design mistakes they see time and time again - advising on ways to overcome each one.

 While the latest interior design trends are there to inspire, they are not there to impose decorating choices that don't suit your own personal tastes, which can lead to major faux pas when it comes to redecorating.

-"This is one of the biggest mistakes that we see, and we can all be culprits at times because trends are popular for a reason," agrees Corban De La Vega, at DecorMatters (opens in new tab).
+"This is one of the biggest mistakes that we see, and we can all be culprits at times because trends are popular for a reason," agrees Corban De La Vega, at DecorMatters.
 "Following trends, however, is dangerous because we can find ourselves changing our home aesthetic from season to season.
-We highly encourage people to create a home that they will treasure for years to come, and save yourself tons of money at the same time."
+We highly encourage people to create a home that they will treasure for years to come, and save themselves tons of money at the same time."